ja3067/ja3067.github.io/projects.md

 * <a href="https://github.com/ja3067/tensorflow-keras-tutorials/blob/master/SGD%20Linear%20Regression%20in%20Numpy%20Tutorial.ipynb">**Introduction to SGD, Vectorization, and Linear Regression in Numpy:**</a> In this tutorial, we implement the "backpropogation" algorithm for simple linear regression on MNIST, first by looping over the weights, and then using a vectorized implementation in Numpy.
 We talk about the calculus of Stochastic Gradient Descent, and prepare for a logistic regression implementation in the next tutorial.
 For anyone interesting in actually doing Machine Learning by hand, without a framework, or in understanding what Tensorflow is actually doing, this should be helpful.

+## Other Work:

+* <a href="https://github.com/ja3067/examples/blob/master/preprocessing.py">**Image Preprocessing Script:**</a> A script which preprocesses image data and saves it in convenient formats, with a large number of options including resizing, greyscale convertion, and channel normalization.

+* <a href="https://github.com/ja3067/demos/blob/master/mandelbrot.py">**Mandelbrot Generator:**</a> A small Mandelbrot generator, with arbitrary resolution and size.

+* <a href="https://github.com/ja3067/demos/blob/master/central_limit.py">**Central Limit Theorem Demonstration:**</a> A small script which demonstrates the converge of the mean of samples from arbitrary distributions to a normal distribution.